Thursday, April 30, 2009

 Greetings, fellow Rough Riders!

 In preparation for some upcoming exciting Rough Riding adventures, we have embedded our Youtube channel here, and added a "Video Bar" on the left column of this blog.
-I also figured out how to embed the Twitter.com/adventurecorps feed here, also in the left column.
-(Can anybody tell me how put it right here in the middle column?)
+We also embedded the Twitter.com/adventurecorps feed here, also in the left column.

 Anyhow, here are ALL our "social media" / interactive websites where you can keep tabs on the Rough Riders, and all things AdventureCORPS: